cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 > that thinking here.
 Although the parent constructor is not included as a separate
 > constructor in the child class, it's convenient to think of it as being pasted into
 > the child class along (renamed to `super`) with other inherited members.
 Instead of
-> moving back and forth from child to parent, you simply move from constructor to
+> moving back and forth from child to parent, you simply copy and rename from constructor
-> constructor in the child class; eliminating the back and forth makes it easier to reason
+> into the child class.
+Eliminating the back and forth makes it easier to reason
-> out what's happening when instance variables are involved.
+> out what's happening.

 Now let's work through the example: